SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-template.md

 ---
-uid: help-en-adding-template-web
+uid: help-en-add-template
-title: Adding a template web
+title: Add a template
-description: Adding a template web
+description: Add a template
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: Settings and maintenance